-Beginning in December 2023, if the Observation Value of each Underlying is greater than or equal to its Call Value on any Observation Date (other than the final Observation Date), the Notes will be automatically called, in whole but not in part, at 100% of the principal amount, together with the relevant Contingent Coupon Payment.
+Beginning in September 2023, if the Observation Value of each Underlying is greater than or equal to its Call Value on any Observation Date (other than the final Observation Date), the Notes will be automatically called, in whole but not in part, at 100% of the principal amount, together with the relevant Contingent Coupon Payment.
 No further amounts will be payable following an Automatic Call.
 If the Notes are not automatically called prior to maturity and the Least Performing Underlying declines by more than 40% from its Starting Value, there is full exposure to declines in the Least Performing Underlying, and you will lose a significant portion or all of your investment in the Notes.
 Otherwise, at maturity you will receive the principal amount.
-At maturity you will also receive the final Contingent Coupon Payment if the Observation Value of each Underlying on the final Observation Date is greater than or equal to its Coupon Barrier.
+At maturity you will also receive the final Contingent Coupon Payments and you may lose a significant portion or all of your investment in the final Observation Date is greater than or equal to its Coupon Barrier.
 It is possible that the Notes will not pay any Contingent Coupon Payments and you may lose a significant portion or all of your investment in the Notes at maturity.
 Any payments on the Notes will be calculated based on \$1,000 in principal amount of Notes and will depend on the performance of the Underlyings, subject to our and BAC's credit risk.